Disservin/fastchess/README.md

 The code follows the Google style and is formatted with clang-format.
 When creating pull requests, please format your code accordingly.

-To contribute, you'll need a recent GCC compiler that supports C++17 and the ability to run the Makefile.
-You can locally test your changes by running `make -j tests`, followed by executing the `./fastchess-tests` executable to verify your changes pass the tests.
+To contribute, you'll need a recent Rust compiler that supports Rust 2018 edition and the ability to run the Cargo build system.
+You can locally test your changes by running `make test`.

-You can format the code with clang-format by running `make format`.
+You can format the code with rustfmt by running `make format`.
 After making changes to the man file, you need to run `make update-man`.

 ## Maintainers & contributors